zak0/pyGridSplit/README.md

 - (Optional) Prefix to add to the file name of the split images.
 Defaults to 'output_'.
 A running number will be added to the file name of each image.
 - (Optional) First index of cell from grid to output.
 Cells before this are ignored.
 Indices go from left-to-right, top-to-bottom.
 - (Optional) Last index of cell from grid to output.
 Cells after this are ignored.
+- (Optional) First number to start the output file name numbering with.
+Useful if to prevent overriding earlier output files when you want to use the same prefix.

 Example:
 ```